wongjiahau/OS-Assignment-2017/part-c-real-time-os/Real-time-system.md

 ### Type
 Soft.
 Because this task does not neccesarily need to meet the deadline.
 ### Consequences if fail to complete before deadline
-1. The passengers will feel uncomfortable.
+1. The passengers in the MRT train will feel uncomfortable.

 ## 3. Reduce the speed as soon as it approaches the arrival station.
 ### Functionality